Creating and importing events

 Tags and descriptions: Apply existing Celonis tags or create custom tags (up to 41 characters) for filtering and reuse.

-Click Next to move on to the Relationships step.
+Click Next to move on to the optional Relationships step.

 Click Next, review the events that you're creating, and then click Create.